 - a.
 Semipostal stamps are stamps sold for a price that exceeds the postage value of the stamp.
 The difference between the price and postage value (also known as the "differential") less an offset for reasonable USPS costs, as determined by the USPS, is contributed to a specific cause.
 Semipostal stamps are offered for sale for a limited time as provided by law or by the USPS. - b.
-The following semipostal stamp is available: The Breast Cancer Research semipostal stamp.
-The difference between the purchase price and the First-Class Mail nonautomation single-piece first-ounce letter price in effect at the time of purchase constitutes a contribution to breast cancer research and cannot be used to pay postage.
-Funds (net of reasonable USPS costs) raised in connection with the Breast Cancer Research semipostal stamp are transferred to the Department of Defense and the National Institutes of Health. - c.
-The postage value of each semipostal stamp is the First-Class Mail nonautomation single-piece first-ounce letter price, that is in effect at the time of purchase.
-Additional postage must be affixed to pieces weighing in excess of 1 ounce, pieces subject to the nonmachinable surcharge, or pieces for which extra services have been elected.
-The postage value of semipostal stamps purchased before any subsequent change in the First-Class Mail nonautomation single-piece first-ounce letter price is unaffected by any subsequent change in that price.
+The following semipostal stamps are available for sale: - The Breast Cancer Research semipostal stamp.
+The difference between the purchase price and the First-Class Mail single-piece first-ounce letter price in effect at the time of purchase constitutes a contribution to breast cancer research and cannot be used to pay postage.
+Funds (net of reasonable USPS costs) from the sale of the Breast Cancer Research semipostal stamp are transferred to the Department of Defense and the National Institutes of Health. - 2.
+The Save Vanishing SpeciesTM semipostal stamp.
+The difference between the purchase price and the First-Class Mail single-piece first-ounce letter price in effect at the time of purchase constitutes a contribution to the Multinational Species Conservation Funds.
+Funds (net of reasonable USPS costs) from the sale of the Save Vanishing Species semipostal stamps are transferred to the United States Fish and Wildlife Service. - c.
+The postage value of each semipostal stamp is the First-Class Mail single-piece first-ounce letter price in effect at the time of purchase.
+Additional postage must be affixed to pieces weighing in excess of 1 ounce, pieces subject to the nonmachinable surcharge, or pieces for which extra services have been requested.
+The postage value of semipostal stamps purchased before any subsequent change in the First-Class Mail single-piece first-ounce letter price is unaffected by any subsequent change in that price.
 The purchase price is listed in 1.1.